-Studies examining these differences in assessments presented an inconclusive picture: While a study by Chapman & Rowe (2001) found that interviewers rated candidates' performance better in video interviews than in face-to-face interviews, other studies indicated a completely opposite trend (Basch et al., 2020; Blacksmith et al., 2016; Sears et al., 2013).
-These opposite trends among assessors' evaluations are unclear, with some explanations in the studies focusing on how the virtual environment affects interviewers' evaluations and others focusing on how it affects candidates' behavior (Basch et al., 2020).
-On the one hand, the candidates' behavior was influenced by the VC because it made it difficult for them to convey non-verbal cues and to make a positive impression (Blacksmith et al., 2016; Chapman & Rowe, 2001).
-On the other hand, for young candidates it have been found that they felt more confident in the virtual environment that is natural for them, where their anxiety level decreases and their performance in video job interviews actually improves (Horn & Behrend, 2017; McColl & Michelotti, 2019; Powell et al., 2018; Valkenburg & Peter, 2011).
-People with social anxiety and introverted people prefer the environment of the virtual interview and tend to feel that they can express themselves better in front of others online than face-to-face (McKenna et al., 2002).
+Studies examining these differences in assessments present an inconclusive picture.
+While a study by Chapman & Rowe (2001) found that interviewers rated candidates’ performance better in video interviews than in face-to-face interviews, other studies indicated a completely opposite trend (Basch et al., 2020; Blacksmith et al., 2016; Sears et al., 2013).
+The reasons for these contrasts are unclear, with some explanations in the studies focusing on how the virtual environment affects interviewers’ evaluations, and others focusing on how it affects candidates’ behavior (Basch et al., 2020).
+According to some studies, candidates’ behavior was influenced by the VC because it made it difficult for them to convey non-verbal cues and to make a positive impression (Blacksmith et al., 2016; Chapman & Rowe, 2001).
+In contrast, other studies indicate that young candidates felt more confident in the virtual environment that is natural for them, resulting in reduced anxiety levels and improved performance in video job interviews (Horn & Behrend, 2017; McColl & Michelotti, 2019; Powell et al., 2018; Valkenburg & Peter, 2011).
+In addition, people with social anxiety and introverted people prefer virtual interviews and tend to feel that they can express themselves better in front of others online, as opposed to in face-to-face interivew (McKenna et al., 2002).

-Other explanations for the differences in assessments between face-to-face and virtual selection on assessors' behavior were focused on nonverbal behavior produces psychological closeness between people in primary contact (Croes et al., 2019).
-Reducing these behaviors in an online environment may also make it difficult to develop interest, warmth, emotion, and personal relationship between participants and increase the likelihood of developing unpleasant and even hostile feelings (Croes et al., 2019; Walther, 2012).
-On the other hand, the attribution theory (Kelley, 1973), which focuses on human attempts to understand whether another person's behavior is due to an external cause (resulting from the person's condition) or internal cause (trait, emotion, or motivation of the person), indicated the effect of assessments in the opposite direction, which assessments in VC are expected to be higher than those in face-to-face.
-In contrast to the constant tendency to attribute low performance to a person rather than to a situation (Jones & Nisbett, 1972), interviewers may perceive the method of conducting the interview in a VC as prominent enough to attribute the candidates' poor performance in the video interview, to the method in which it was performed (Taylor & Fiske, 1975).
-That is, even if candidates' performances are low, regardless of the VC, assessors tend to believe that their performances were influenced by external factors (i.e., technology) and compensate them accordingly by over-correcting their assessments (Chapman & Webster, 2001).
-Interviewers may perceive the candidates in the VC as having a disadvantage over the candidates in the face-to-face conversation, and this may cause them to overcompensate the candidates in the VC which is reflected in higher assessments of these candidates (Wegener & Petty, 1995).
+Other explanations for the differences between face-to-face and virtual selection on assessors suggested that nonverbal communication between people in close contact produces psychological closeness (Croes et al., 2019).
+An online environment may also inhibit the development of interest, warmth, emotion, and personal relationships between participants and increase the likelihood of unpleasant and even hostile feelings forming (Croes et al., 2019; Walther, 2012).
+In contrast, analyses conducted within the framework of Attribution Theory (Kelley, 1973) uncovered that VC assessments are more effective than face-to-face assessments.
+The theory concerns how humans attempt to decode the behaviors of others by attributing them to either internal or external causes.
+In contrast to the noted tendency of attributing low performance to the interviewee rather than to the interview situation (Jones & Nisbett, 1972), in the context of VC interviews, interviewers may perceive the online format as being the primary cause for poor performance (Taylor & Fiske, 1975).
+In line with this, even where candidates’ performances are low, regardless of VC, assessors tend to believe that their performances were influenced by external factors (i.e., technology) and compensate them accordingly by over-correcting their assessments (Chapman & Webster, 2001).
+Interviewers may perceive the candidates in the VC as having a disadvantage over the candidates in the face-to-face conversation, and this may cause them to overcompensate the candidates in the VC with more positive assessments of these candidates (Wegener & Petty, 1995).

-Other studies that have examined these differences in assessments have found that although interviewers reported greater difficulty in recognizing the candidate in a video interview, compared to face-to-face one, their assessments in the video interview were similar to their assessments in the face-to-face interview (Straus et al., 2001).
-Distinguished medical institutions in the United States that have examined the significance of moving from face to face interview to a VC based interview have found that it is an acceptable alternative that saves time and costs (Pasadhika et al., 2012; Vadi et al., 2016).
+Other studies have found that, although interviewers reported greater difficulty in recognizing the candidate in a video interview, compared to in a face-to-face interview, their assessments in the video interview were similar to their assessments in the face-to-face one (Straus et al., 2001).
+Distinguished medical institutions in the United States that have examined the significance of moving from face-to-face interviews to VC-based interviews have found that it is an acceptable alternative that saves time and costs (Pasadhika et al., 2012; Vadi et al., 2016).